Lawlzee/RoR2Shaders/Assets/RoR2Shaders/README.md

 ## Outline - Configuration

-You can edit the configuration in `Settings > Mod Options > RoR2Shaders`.
-All configurations can be adjusted at any time, even in the middle of a run.

 | Setting         | Default Value | Description                                                                   |
 |-----------------|---------------|-------------------------------------------------------------------------------|
 | Outline Enabled | true          | Toggles the outline shader on or off  |